cometaj2/huckle/README.rst

 to the CLI APIs it's associated to.

-What can be noticed is that any API implementer, that abides by a specific hypermedia API CLI pattern, gets a client side shell CLI for their API, for free;
+What can be noticed is that any API implementer, that abides by a specific hypermedia API CLI pattern, gets a client side shell CLI for their API for free;
 and given that most programming languages have a way to issue shell commands, such APIs become readily consumable anywhere, and can be experimented with quickly by developers.